Hockey Reference Blog

 Preseason Odds: Stanley Cup +2000; O/U: 101.5

 The Sunshine State Cats had a wild ride that propelled them into the NHL spotlight and had fans cheering in the stands.
-March 29 started the party that included seven shutouts during the streak (most in league history during a winning streak) and five victories in an extra session.
+March 29th started the party that included five victories in an extra session.
 This occurred after Joel Quenneville’s early season resignation and Andrew Brunette’s promotion to bench boss.
 Aleksander Barkov and Jonathan Huberdeau led the charge on offense, while Sergei Bobrovsky was a wall in front of the net.

 2022-23 New Jersey Devils Roster and Statistics